kcopley/Dom5Parser/README.md

 # Usage
 * Download the latest release and run the exe included.
 * Follow the instructions inside - primarily give it the mod folder, import mods, customize nations you want to cut, merge and export.

+# License
+* MIT license / public domain but just give me some credit somewhere for politeness!